Welcome to ICC

 Insurance companies face enormous exposure after major hurricanes.
 The pressure to minimize payouts intensifies.
 Common tactics include:

 After Hurricane Matthew, we saw Myrtle Beach claims take 18+ months to settle.
 Following Hurricane Florence, New Bern homeowners faced similar delays and systematic underpayment.
-Don't navigate this alone—ICC has recovered over $18.7 million in denied or undervalued hurricane claims.
+Don't navigate this alone—ICC has recovered millions in denied or undervalued hurricane claims.

 Understanding Wind vs. Flood Damage